chiefbiiko/fs-plug/readme.md

 ### `plug.on('bytes-supplied', callback)`

 Emitted every time a buffer is about to be written to a consuming socket.
-The callback has the signature `callback(num)`. `num` is the number of bytes supplied through an active socket.
+The callback has the signature `callback(socketid, num)`. `num` is the number of bytes supplied through the socket indicated by `socketid`.

 ### `plug.on('bytes-consumed', callback)`

 Emitted every time a buffer is about to be consumed from an inbound socket.
-The callback has the signature `callback(num)`. `num` is the number of bytes consumed so far through an active socket.
+The callback has the signature `callback(socketid, num)`. `num` is the number of bytes consumed so far through the socket indicated by `socketid`.

 ***